rsjones94/pyfluv/README.md

 A Python package for the analysis of restoration geomorphology.

 This project is currently in its alpha stage.
-Functionality is limited and there are no promises of correctness or stability.
+Functionality is incomplete and subject to change.

 ## Getting Started